Skip to content

 Table 23: STR VFSM - Allowed Regular Expressions

 The following state machine diagram describes the behavior of the STR VFSM.
-The Input action in states INIT and DEF is always the same: analyze string if a new string has arrived.
-The Entry action is always the same: reset the analysis function:
+The input action in states INIT and DEF is always the same: analyze string if a new string has arrived.
+The entry action is always the same: reset the analysis function:

 A12_STR_VFSM